SegersIan/knowledge-base/content/cybersecurity/_index.md

     * Guides technicians/analysts — the how-to instructions to execute tasks.
 * 27002 guides the implementtion if a ISMS and controls, while 27001 is a STANDARD of ISMS framework.
 * For Risk Acceptance the residual risk is most important, cause you want to know what the risk is you will be accepting.
+* Disaster recovery plan tell what to do before, during and after the disaster occurs.
+* If you make decisions, data controller, if you enforce it, data steward.
+* Policy handbooks are used to provide information about high‐level security practices and goals.
+* NIST no longer recommends requiring password changes on a regular basis, and instead suggests that passwords only be changed when necessary.
+This helps to prevent password reuse and avoids influencing users to slightly modify passwords.
+* A malicious USB cable or drive can be made to look like jsut a keyboard.
+* There are actually some reasonable KPIs for monitoring security awareness effect.
 ![img](../assets/incident_response_process.jpg)